temporalio/documentation/docs-src/clusters/how-to-migrate-visibility-database.md

 The following steps describe how to migrate your Visibility database with examples.

+Ensure that you restart your services when you make any changes to your [Cluster configuration](/concepts/what-is-cluster-configuration).

 #### Set up secondary Visibility store

 1. In your Cluster configuration, [add a secondary Visibility store](/references/configuration#secondaryvisibilitystore) to your Visibility setup under the Persistence configuration.